austinfreenet/afn-docs/afn_nextgen_project.md

 Let's try doing a fresh VBox snapshot.
 Maybe that will speed things up.
 That totally worked!
 Now session startup is fast!
 You can [disable the mini-menu](http://askubuntu.com/questions/31798/in-virtualbox-fullscreen-mode-can-i-disable-or-move-the-popup-menu-bar) in VirtualBox fullscreen mode.

+## 2017-2-14

+Let's try to make the warning dialog more visible.
+Starting xfwm4 helps the warning dialog appear more obvious.
+Let's try to add an image to make it bigger.
+It's not easy to add an image.